Shasta-Trinity National Forest Overview

+The Shasta-Trinity National Forest is the largest National Forest in California, encompassing 2.2 million acres with over 6,278 miles of streams and rivers.
+It ranges from 1,000 in elevation (Shasta Lake and its general area) to the spectacular Mt.
+Shasta with its impressive elevation of 14,179 feet.
 Shasta-Trinity National Forest includes portions of five designated Wilderness Areas: Castle Crags, Chanchellulla, Mount Shasta, Trinity Alps and Yolla Bolly-Middle Eel.
 The main branch of the Trinity River is a designated Wild and Scenic River which runs through the forest.
-A 154 mile section of the Pacific Crest Trail runs in an east – west direction across the forest.
+In addition to the best hikes in Shasta-Trinity National Forest below, a 154 mile section of the Pacific Crest Trail runs in an east – west direction across the forest.

 |Nearest Metro Area||Redding, CA|

 |Area Size||2,210,485 acres|

 HEY YOU, reading this page!
 Help me, help you – we make a small commission every time an item or piece of gear is purchased after clicking on the links on our GEAR RECOMMENDATIONS page.
 If you are in need of some new BOOTS, a new TENT or SLEEPING BAG, TREK POLES, etc. please consider buying after clicking on one of the links on our site!
 At no additional cost to you, it helps us keep posting more great hiking recommendations for our readers!
 Happy Hiking!

 Trailhead Traveler’s Recommended Best Hikes in Shasta-Trinity National Forest

 (*** = best hikes in Shasta-Trinity National Forest)

 Black Butte Trail – 5.3 miles out and back